lindsayrr8/lindsayrr8.github.io/_posts/2025-02-06-my-new-blog-post.md

 ## Analyzing the Results:
 At first glance, it is easy to see that **each metric follows the same general trend in the data.** `Collisions with Motor Vehicle, Collisions with Person, Ridership, Vehicle Revenue Hours, (and) Vehicle Revenue Miles` all trend pretty statically between 2014 and 2018.
 Then, from the point between 2018 and 2019, every category trends consistently downward in numbers.
 It seems logical that as Ridership (the number of people using the service cars) decreases, the service mileage, clocked hours, and occurence of accidents would also decrease.

+If we look closer at the small differences in the trendlines prior to 2018, there are also a few other things we can take note of.